Sebastian-Sonne/portfolio/README.md

 4. Push your changes to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request, providing a detailed description of the changes made and referencing any related issues.

-To maintain code consistency and quality, please adhere to the following conventions:

-- **Commit Messages:** Write clear, concise, and descriptive commit messages in present-tense imperative verbs.
-- **Code Style:** Follow the existing code style and formatting to maintain consistency.
-- **Documentation:** Document new features and significant changes adequately.
-- **Testing:** Ensure thorough testing of new features or changes to maintain code integrity.
-- **Pull Requests:** Provide a clear description of changes and reference related issues in pull requests.
-- **Review Process:** Be receptive to feedback during code reviews and address comments promptly.

 Thank you for your contributions!
 Let's make this project even better together.

 ## Contact